 In the autumn transfers (also as a curate) to the industrial town of Bedford Leigh, near Manchester.

-After a brief period in Glasgow (see Inversnaid) comes back for a third time to Manresa House (London), this time for his Jesuit tertianship leading to his final vows the following summer.
+After he becomes assistant in a Glasgow parish (see Inversnaid), comes back for a third time to Manresa House (London), this time for his Jesuit tertianship leading to his final vows the following summer.

 Follows his third time at Manresa House with a third time at Stonyhurst, teaching Latin and Greek to advanced students (see Ribblesdale and The Blessed Virgin Compared to the Air We Breathe).